apache/pulsar-site/docs/functions-develop-tutorial.md

 :::

-To write a function for word count, complete the following steps:
+To write a function for word count, complete the following steps.

 1. Write the function in Java using the [SDK for Java](functions-develop-api.md).